 Another colourful addition to your wanderlist, Aberaeron is a coastal town that’s famous for its vibrant houses that could easily be the setting for a children’s TV show.
 Fully stocked with independent shops, boutiques and restaurants with access to fantastically fresh, local seafood, this paint-by-numbers town is hard to resist.
 It’s also a surprisingly good place for dolphin spotting as they have their very own pod that visits the area!

-Dust off those walking boots, the Welsh countryside is beckoning with its far-reaching views and satisfying climbs.
+Dust off those walking boots, the Welsh countryside is beckoning with its far-reaching views, tumbling waterfalls, and satisfying climbs.

 Stretching out over 823 square miles, Snowdonia National Park is a playground for nature lovers whether you’re all about getting caked in mud during a heart-pumping trek or you simply want to stand and let the wind blow away the city cobwebs from your clothes.
 With Mount Snowdon offering various routes to the top from tempting challenges to a more manageable gradient, it’s little wonder this area is one of the best places to hike in the UK.
 Don’t fancy the climb?
 Hop on a beautiful steam train and take the Snowdon Mountain Railway to the top so you can enjoy the incredible panoramic views without the sweat.